nehanepal/github.io/README.md

       <h3>Western Allied Mechanical - Project Engineering Intern</h3>
       <div style="text-align: center;">
     <img width="600" alt="wam.webp" src="wam.webp" />
-With a strong interest in heat transfer and fluid dynamics, I sought out an internship that would allow me to apply these concepts in real-world settings.
+<p>With a strong interest in heat transfer and fluid dynamics, I sought out an internship that would allow me to apply these concepts in real-world settings.
 While I had initially leaned toward aerospace engineering, a conversation with an HVAC professional helped me realize that the HVAC industry offered many of the same technical challenges-especially in airflow, energy systems, and thermal control—within a practical and fast paced environment.

 As a Project Engineering Intern at Western Allied Mechanical, I supported over ten active HVAC projects, primarily in high stakes environments such as hospitals and laboratories.
 This experience gave me insight into both the engineering and business aspects of project delivery, and it clarified my passion for the technical side of engineering.
 Some of my roles included: